Veri5ied/qubooks/README.md

 # Requirements not covered.

-Getting all featured books to render on the carousel and also the search functionality for smaller screens.
+Getting all featured books to render on the carousel and getting selected books to open on details page.

+# Improvements to be Made

+Completion of book details page as well as getting books on the carousel